caraerskine/caraerskine/README.md

 ### Hi!
-I'm an artist, educator and electrician turned coder.
+I'm an artist and electrician turned coder.
 Coding combines all my engineering and artistic skills.
 I fell in love with coding when I realized I could build things!👋

 <!--
 **caraerskine/caraerskine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.